webdiscus/pug-plugin/README.md

 <a id="recipe-split-chunks" name="recipe-split-chunks" href="#recipe-split-chunks"></a>
-### Configuration of `splitChunks`
+### How to config `splitChunks`

-Defaults, Webpack will split every entry module.
-Because the entry point is Pug files, Webpack tries to split those files too, which completely breaks the compilation process in pug-plugin.
+Webpack tries to split every entry file, include template files, which completely breaks the compilation process in the plugin.

 To avoid this issue, you must specify which scripts should be split, using `optimization.splitChunks.cacheGroups`: